 The straight jump is expected to show height onto the mat stack (up to 0.50).
 If the gymnast is unable to reach the mat without bending her knees, she would receive this height deduction along with the up to 0.50 deduction for tucked legs in the air.
 The arms should reach the ears, with a deduction of up to 0.30 for poor arm and head alignment.
 There is also an up to 0.50 deduction for control and body position on the landing.
 If the gymnast takes steps, hops, or wobbles on the landing, or lands with the chest low, this deduction applies.
-There are also a few small deductions for foot position on landing, consistent with J.O. vault.
+There are also a few small deductions for foot position on landing, consistent with the landing deductions in the DP Program.
 To avoid deduction, the gymnast should stick her landing with feet next to each other, and no more than hip-width apart.

 Vault 1B: Handstand fall to flat back

-The gymnast should lever into her handstand (up to 0.10), while keeping her arms next to her ears (up to 0.20).
+The gymnast should keep her arms next to her ears while moving into the handstand (up to 0.20).
 An extra kick to handstand is considered a fall (0.50).
 Once her hands touch the mat, there is an up to 0.30 deduction for a shoulder angle, up to 0.50 for bent arms, and 0.10 each for steps/hops on the hands.